zuozhenggh/learning-library/common/labs/setup-compute/setup-linux-ssworkshop.md

 *NOTE 1:  If you are using your laptop to connect, you cannot connect while on VPN or in the Oracle office on clear-corporate (choose clear-internet).
 This does not apply to the Oracle Cloud Shell.*

-*NOTE 2: The ssh-daemon is disable for the first 5 minutes or so while the instance is processing.
+*NOTE 2: The ssh-daemon is disable for up to 5 minutes or so while the instance is processing.
 If you are unable to connect and sure you have a valid key, wait a few minutes and try again.*

 ### Oracle Cloud Shell